MoonNarga/life_is_long_no_python_please-lab3-variant2/README.md

 - Develop unit tests.

 - Develop input data control in the aspect-oriented style.

 In the second laboratory work, students should develop a simple interpreter for the specific model of computation.
 For that, you need:

-1. Design an input language.
+- Design an input language.
 Depends on your variant, it should be:

-   - an embedded domain-specific (eDSL) language for building computational process description
+   - an embedded domain-specific (eDSL) language

    - a string with specific syntax and semantic.

-2. Design types for MoC object representation and interpreter, which allows your library user to execute a computational process description.
+- Design types for MoC object representation and interpreter

-3. Implement an interpreter for computational process models (descriptions) .
-User should be possible to:
+- Implement an interpreter for computational process models (descriptions)

    - define different computational process models